microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 we know the decl is a `resource` and can infer the resource class (`cbv` or `srv` respectively).
 Otherwise, if the dynamic cast fails, we cast to `VarDecl`, and check to see if the ResourceAttr attribute is present.
 If it is, the `resource` flag can be set, and the corresponding resource class flag will be set.
+If the `VarDecl` dynamic cast fails, then there is some critical validation error, since any Decl with the register annotation should either be a `HLSLBufferDecl` or a `VarDecl`.

 If the decl has no resource attribute, then check if the decl is a vector, matrix, or otherwise numeric type, and if so, we know that the decl is a `basic` type.